Krunal-Thakkar/terraform-docs/content/docs/storage/platforms/powerflex/Product_Guide.md

 ## Storage Pool Resource

-Managing Dell EMC PowerFlex storage pool
+Managing Dell Technologies PowerFlex storage pool

 ### Synopsis
-Dell EMC PowerFlex storage pool module includes creating a new storage pool, and modifying the attributes of a storage pool.
+Dell Technologies PowerFlex storage pool module includes creating a new storage pool, and modifying the attributes of a storage pool.

 ### List Of Parameters